 - Use Activity Monitor to check what unwanted applications consume a high percentage of system resources (CPU and Memory).

-- Make sure Time Machine backup is not taking place while you’re running the virtual machine.
+- Make sure Time Machine is not performing a backup while you’re running the virtual machine.
 The backup process may slow down overall system performance.

 Parallels Desktop Preferences